SBasil20/GoGo-Myo-Rocket/README.md

 # GoGo-Myo-Rocket
 It is a unity project uses two myos to control a rocket sprite in a unity environment.
-It is an EngHack project built in a team of 4.
+It was an EngHack hackathon project built in a team of 4.